Invoke a workflow at specific time intervals

 export default trigger;

 Your TypeScript payload consists of the parameters needed for your own use case.
-Here is a TypeScript payload creating a scheduled trigger that will kick off a workflow at a specified start time:
+Below is the trigger file from the Message Translator app:

 schedule: {